networknt/light-doc/content/en/faq/compatible-ccc.md

 * Request Auditing

 For enterprise level services, a centralized auditing is needed.
-It can be separate log file or database and it is better to give an plugin interface so that different team can choose their implementation.
+It can be a separate log file or database and it is better to give an plugin interface so that different team can choose their implementation.

 * Exception Handling

 There must be an exception handler to capture all exceptions and convert them to formatted error messages.
-This include both checked exception and runtime exception.
-It is not allowed to return 500 error with stacktrace to the caller.
+This includes both checked exception and runtime exception.
+It is not allowed to return a 500 error with stacktrace to the caller.

 * Service Registration